civilcode/acme-ex/guides/elixir/formatting.md

 ## Configuration

-`watchman` is configured to ignore directorys via `.watcmanconfig` which is automatically used when a command is invoked.
+`watchman` is configured to ignore directories via `.watcmanconfig` which is automatically used when a command is invoked.

+## Run

+Triggers can be defined on the command line or via a file.
+Our standard is to configure via a file:

+    watchman -j < .watchman/format.json

+## Docker

+Our custom Docker development environments run this automatically for us.

 ## Cheatsheet